-Alignment Strength (0-2) Program Educational Objectives Students Employers Family Faculty Staff CSPEO-1 Apply what they have learned about computer hardware, programming languages and the fundamental mathematical and engineering principles to computer system functions and software development.
-2 2 1 2 1 CSPEO-2 Apply what they have learned about the theoretical foundations of computing machinery to understand and use new technologies as they are introduced.
-2 2 1 2 1 CSPEO-3 Apply the skills they have learned to achieve and maintain professional careers in computer science and across other disciplines.
-2 2 2 2 1 CSPEO-4 Apply what they have learned to behave ethically, professionally and provide leadership in their professional careers.
-2 2 1 2 1 CSPEO-5 Apply communication skills including oral and written presentations.
-2 2 1 2 1 CSPEO-6 Collaborate in group-projects.
-2 2 1 2 1 CSPEO-7 Continue learning after graduation.
+Alignment Strength (0-2) Program Educational Objectives Students Employers Family Faculty Staff CISPEO-1 Apply what they have learned about the basic components of computer information systems including hardware, software, databases, data communications, and networking.
+2 2 1 2 1 CISPEO-2 Apply what they have learned about the relationships between computer information systems and the organizational functions they support.
+2 2 1 2 1 CISPEO-3 Apply the skills they have learned to design, implement and document information systems solutions to practical problems.
+2 2 2 2 1 CISPEO-4 Apply what they have learned about the legal and ethical issues involved in the applications of computer information systems.
+2 2 1 2 1 CISPEO-5 Apply communication skills including oral and written presentations.
+2 2 1 2 1 CISPEO-6 Collaborate in group- projects.
+2 2 1 2 1 CISPEO-7 Continue learning after graduation.
 2 2 1 2 1